-At its inception, EAP was designed as a 40-credit program that could be earned concurrently with a M.S. degree in Environment & Resources (at that time called Land Resources), URPL, or La Follette.
-During its first 20 years, approximately 90 students completed the EAP certificate, but by year 2000 enrollment had dropped to only 2 students.
-In response to low enrollment numbers, in 1999 EAP was modified to become a more tightly defined 18-credit certificate that could be earned concurrently with any graduate degree at UW–Madison.
+At its inception, EAP was designed as a 40-credit program that could be earned concurrently with a M.S. degree in Environment & Resources (at that time called Land Resources), Urban & Regional Planning, or the La Follette School of Public Affairs.
+In response to low enrollment numbers, in 1999 EAP was modified to become a more tightly defined 18-credit certificate that could be earned concurrently with almost any graduate degree at UW–Madison.
 EAP enrollment grew as students from a wider array of programs registered for the certificate.
 In 2019, EAP leadership changed the certificate to only 13 credits, making it accessible to more students.